alexsanant/laravel9_client_api_dogs/README.md

-THIS REPOSITORY CONSUMES DATA FROM AN EXTERNAL API:
+THIS REPOSITORY CONSUMES DATA FROM AN EXTERNAL API: </br>

 https://dog.ceo/dog-api/

 It uses two endpoints:

-/breeds (to display existing dog breeds.
+<p>/breeds (to display existing dog breeds. </br>
-/dogs/{dog breed} to get all dogs belonging to the breed passed by parameter to the endpoint.
+/dogs/{dog breed} to get all dogs belonging to the breed passed by parameter to the endpoint. </br>

-In following commits will be made a layout of the front to show the images of the dogs belonging to the breedIn subsequent commits will be made a layout of the front to show the images of the dogs belonging to the breed introduced.
+In following commits will be made a layout of the front to show the images of the dogs belonging to the breedIn subsequent commits will be made a layout of the front to show the images of the dogs belonging to the breed introduced.</p>